 Second on the list of cool find awesomeness is that this is a Descoware pot.
 Made in Belgium, the name Descoware was used by the American importer for Bruxelles Ware.
 They started making enameled cast iron in the 1940s.
 Most people who have any passing interest in cooking are likely familiar with the more famous brand of enameled cast iron out of France that started a little later: Le Creuset.
 And if you are familiar with Le Creuset, you’ll also be familiar with the price.
 A new pot similar in size to mine will run you $300-$400.
 Ouch!
 (These go for less in the U.S., but not much.)
 Vintage Le Creuset in this size, with the lid, will run you at least $100, more if it’s in perfect condition like this one.
 Any description I see for Le Creuset that is under $100 generally starts with the words “miniature” or “tiny”, or is missing the lid/handle/enamel/pot…you get the idea.

 Vintage Descoware, on the other hand, is much more reasonable by virtue of being less known than its rival.
-A Descoware Dutch oven (and nearly anything else they made, except, perhaps, for the fabled ‘bean pot’) can be found for well under $100.
+A Descoware Dutch oven (and nearly anything else they made, except, perhaps, for the fabled ‘bean pot’) can be found for well under $100 at the time of writing this.
 And here’s the rub: it is said that Descoware is actually the preferred product.
 The queen of French cuisine herself, Julia Child, preferred the Belgian brand over Le Creuset and used it regularly on her cooking show.
 Here’s a photo of her cherry flame bean pot on her stove (left) at the Smithsonian.
 I’ve heard tell that vintage Descoware has held up much better over the years than Le Creuset pieces, even newer ones.
 Descoware also claimed that their product was 35% lighter than competing cast iron from the time, and if there is one thing that cast iron needs, it’s to lose some weight!

 The tale of Descoware’s demise is an interesting one and don’t you just love a good pot-boiler? (get it?
 Ha!)
 If you believe everything you read on the internet, Le Creuset’s crack marketing team is to blame for the demise of Descoware in the mid-seventies by doing a darn good job of promoting their cookware over the competition with big ad campaigns and fashionable colours.
 Damn the marketers!
 (I’m a marketer, so I’m allowed to say that…) Then, once Le Creuset had put Descoware out of business, they proceeded to purchase Descoware’s patents and basically bury the Descoware name in the archives.
 I’ve also read a conflicting story that Le Creuset bought out the failing Descoware company, but that sounds to me like a bit of a simplification.
 Why buy the company you just put out of business when you can simply buy the patents and make their (superior?) stuff under your own name?
 Poor Descoware.
 (I’m a sucker for an underdog.)